 - Real Life

 - In episode 2 of Happy Heroes, Big M. gives the people of Planet Xing two options in regards to the Jixie Stones.
 If they don't give him the Stones, he'll take over the planet.
 If they do give him the Stones, he'll use them to take over the planet (his original plan was to use them to create servants).
 Miss Peach comments on how neither sounds good.

-- In the Big Finish Doctor Who audio The War Valeyard, the Valeyard is faced with a choice of either being trapped in a time loop where he believes he is the Doctor trying to save a doomed world or escaping the loop only to regress back to his true self.
+- In The War Valeyard, the Valeyard is faced with a choice of either being trapped in a time loop where he believes he is the Doctor trying to save a doomed world or escaping the loop only to regress back to his true self.
 As the Eighth Doctor prepares to depart the loop, the Valeyard chooses to stay so that he can at least believe he's the hero rather than leave the loop and become a villain again.